FAQs: Period delay

-Can eating carotene containing foods effect the menstrual cycle?
+Can eating carotene containing foods affect the menstrual cycle?

 Can stress delay periods?

-This is an often quoted home remedy for advancing the onset of menstruation.
+This is an often quoted home remedy for triggering an early period.
 There is no published data to support (or disprove) this.
-Either way, it is unlikely to be a reliable method.
+Either way, avoiding spicy foods is unlikely to be a reliable method to delay a period.

 Can I use herbs to alter my period?

 Herbalists, past and present, use shepherd's purse and yarrow to reduce length and heavy bleeding at menstruation.
 There is research evidence to support the effectiveness of each to decrease menstrual bleeding but they don't alter timing.

 Does taking Vitamin B6 supplements delay menstrual bleeding?

 Medical trials involving Vitamin B6 looked at its role in the treatment of pre-menstrual syndrome (PMS).
 The low quality of most of the trials means that the conclusions may not be valid, but they show that doses of 50-100mg/day can help with PMS symptoms.
 There is no medical evidence that Vitamin B6 will reliably delay a period, though it is often discussed in online forums.

 Can eating gelatin delay menstruation?

 It is said that gelatin has anti-estrogenic properties, which causes period delay.
 There is no scientific research to either back this up or disprove it.
 It cannot be recommended as a way to delay periods, only direct hormonal treatments reliably do this.
 There is also no research to show that gram lentils or apple cider vinegar (other foods recommended for period delay) work either.